 For those who backed with pledges over $12 on Kickstarter will get a code and The Drifter from Hyper Light Drifter will make a cameo in Half-Genie Hero in Risky Mode to give her a quest.
 In exchange, backers of Hyper Light Drifter will get a Risky cameo and sidequest in that game.

 Cute Monster Girl: For starters, there's Shantae herself, including some of her alternate forms.
 Then there's people like Rottytops and other members of the Zombie Caravan.
 Also quite a few female Mooks, like the Nagas and the Archers...
-Basically, Cute Monster Girls are kinda all over the place.
+Basically, Cute Monster Girls are kinda all over the place, with the majority being of the zombie variety.

 Fake Difficulty: There's plenty of it in the first game.
 The most obvious example being the enemies in the first real area that love to jump out of the ground directly below you, damaging you.
 There is absolutely no way to avoid it aside from never being close to the ground, which happens to be impossible until very late in the game.
 Some enemies like to use homing shockwave attacks before you can see them.
 Due to how little of the surrounding area the game shows, since the sprites are so big, there are a lot of Leaps of Faith.
 Some enemies hover just above where you can see them, so if you're unlucky and jump near them, you get an unavoidable hit.
 Sometimes it's impossible to tell where you can land, meaning you can hit enemies or other, instant death-inducing, hazards.
 Averted in Risky's Revenge, which even shows you which holes that are harmful.